Many

 will find reverberation in places you didn't expect it."

-include reducing the stereo width of the reverb (turn the
+worth trying include reducing the stereo width of the reverb

-pan-pots in a bit towards the centre instead of having the
+(turn the pan-pots in a bit towards the centre instead of

-reverb returns running out to full left and right), or mix
+having the reverb returns running out to full left and right),

 panned centrally.
 The extra reverb should be set up with the